Kathy Blahunka, Assessor

 An alert for "Snowbirds": Married couples who own a home in Illinois as well as another state are not eligible to receive the General and Senior Homestead Exemptions in both states.
 In some states the penalties for doing this can be very high.
 Please call the Shields Township Assessor's office at 847-234-3485 if you have questions about this matter.

-property tax information
+Assessment and property tax information